andrebeu/cswEngine/README.md

 ## CURRENT IMPLEMENTATION
 * Objects: Exp, Node, Questions, RFC

-RFC is a dict, RFs are dicts
+* RFC is a dict, RFs are dicts

-Exp has .get_path() which returns a sequence of nodes and an RFC
+* Exp has .get_path() which returns a sequence of nodes and an RFC

 ## NEXT STEP

-richly filled experiments
-* improve RFC generation
-	- richly filled has several innocuous role-property combinations, therefore need way to flexibly assemble every possible RFC in RFC bag.
-	- new file containing information about each role (properties and fillers)
-* work on Node object to automate filling
-* make sure questions are being appropriately filled

 ## NOTES